CenterPoint Energy/Vectren North Gas Rates

 - Utilities may recover wholesale gas costs on a dollar-for-dollar basis but may not profit on them.

 - Before adjusting rates to reflect the costs, a utility must demonstrate that it has shopped prudently in the competitive market.

 - Each GCA filing requires OUCC review and IURC approval.

 State law allows natural gas and electric utilities to seek IURC approval of 5-to-7-year plans for infrastructure improvements.
 If a plan is approved, the utility may then seek incremental rate increases as the projects proceed.
 Most costs are recovered through the Transmission, Distribution, and Storage System Improvement Charge (TDSIC).
-Vectren North's current gas TDSIC plan received Commission approval in 2014.
+Vectren North's first gas TDSIC plan received Commission approval in 2014.
 It received Commission approval of a new five-year plan in Cause No. 45611 in April 2022.

 To Learn More: